Frequently Asked Questions

 Would membership rates for the community center and pool increase if a new facility is built?

+It is a priority for the City to keep this facility affordable and accessible for all members of our community, and any rate structure would need to be approved by the City Council before being implemented.
 As part of the study, a business plan and pro-forma were completed for the Build New option and the following initial rate structure was proposed:

 Family Membership Proposed Rates